manu3021/crain_project/themes/core_theme/README.md

 If you haven't yet, install nvm: https://github.com/creationix/nvm

+### Stylegudie
+To see the styleguide . you need to go in apperance and then click on setting where styleguide link appear click on it.

 ### Run the following commands from the theme directory

 #### Use the right version of node with: